-- •• Program: Continue to encourage intergovernmental cooperation to protect farmland, including the use of boundary agreements. - ØProgram: Work with KABA (Kenosha Area Business Alliance) to develop programs to promote an agricultural economic cluster of farming operations and appropriate agri-businesses on lands designated for agricultural use on the County Land Use Plan Map (Map 65 in Chapter IX). - Program: Continue to protect lowland portions of environmental corridors and other lowland areas, including wetlands, through enforcement of C-1 district regulations set forth in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - operation Program: Continue to protect upland portions of environmental corridors and other upland areas through enforcement of C-2 district regulations set forth in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - Program: Continue to work with the Seno Kenosha/Racine Land Trust and other NCOs to protect primary environmental corridors, natural areas, and critical species habitat sites through fee simple acquisitions and conservation easements. - Program: Work to protect environmental corridors and natural areas through County and local plat review processes. - Program: Consider amending the Rural Cluster Overlay District in the County zoning ordinance to require stewardship plans for the management of common open space in conservation subdivisions. - Program: Support and, where applicable, implement sanitary sewer and stormwater management standards recommended in the regional water quality management plan update and subsequent amendments. - Program: Incorporate the updated floodplain mapping from the Kenosha County floodplain map modernization project into the County zoning maps following approval of the maps by the DNR and FEMA. - Program: Continue to administer and enforce floodplain and shoreland regulations included in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - Program: Continue to implement County ordinance requirements related to land suitability to avoid inappropriate development on severe structural or severe wet soils. - Program: Maintain, update, and implement recommendations set forth in the Kenosha County Hazard Mitigation. - Program: Plan as funding becomes available, including acquisition of properties in the floodplain without "buildable" areas. - ≠Program: Consider amending the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance to address Lake Michigan bluff erosion more comprehensively, and develop bluff setback requirements for new development and redevelopment projects, with assistance from the Wisconsin Coastal Management Program and Wisconsin Sea Grant.
-(Could be considered at the local zoning ordinance level for the City of Kenosha, Village of Somers and the Village of Pleasant Prairie.
-Not addressed at this time could pursue if need be.) - Program: Continue to cooperate with Waste Management/Pheasant Run Landfill to conduct the countywide hazardous household waste collection program, and incorporate other recycling efforts and awareness into the program. - ∞Program: Continue to provide education and assistance to citizens on potential environmental
+- Program: Continue to encourage intergovernmental cooperation to protect farmland, including the use of boundary agreements. - Program: Work with KABA (Kenosha Area Business Alliance) to develop programs to promote an agricultural economic cluster of farming operations and appropriate agri-businesses on lands designated for agricultural use on the County Land Use Plan Map (Map 65 in Chapter IX). - Program: Continue to protect lowland portions of environmental corridors and other lowland areas, including wetlands, through enforcement of C-1 district regulations set forth in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - Program: Continue to protect upland portions of environmental corridors and other upland areas through enforcement of C-2 district regulations set forth in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - operation Continue to work with the Seno Kenosha/Racine Land Trust and other non-profit conservation organization (NCOs) to protect primary environmental corridors, natural areas, and critical species habitat sites through fee simple acquisitions and conservation easements. - Program: Work to protect environmental corridors and natural areas through County and local plat review processes. - Program: Consider amending the Rural Cluster Overlay District in the County zoning ordinance to require stewardship plans for the management of common open space in conservation subdivisions. - operam: Support and, where applicable, implement sanitary sewer and stormwater management standards recommended in the regional water quality management plan update and subsequent amendments. - Program: Incorporate the updated floodplain mapping from the Kenosha County floodplain map modernization project into the County zoning maps following approval of the maps by the DNR and FEMA. - •• Program: Continue to administer and enforce floodplain and shoreland regulations included in the Kenosha County General Zoning and Shoreland/Floodplain Zoning Ordinance. - •• Program: Continue to implement County ordinance requirements related to land suitability to avoid inappropriate development on severe structural or severe wet soils. - Program: Maintain, update, and implement recommendations set forth in the Kenosha County Hazard Mitigation Plan. - Program: Plan as funding becomes available, including acquisition of properties in the floodplain without "buildable" areas. - Program: Consider amending local zoning ordinances to address Lake Michigan bluff erosion more comprehensively and develop bluff setback requirements for new development and redevelopment projects, with assistance from the Wisconsin Coastal Management Program and Wisconsin Sea Grant. - Program: Continue to cooperate with Waste Management/Pheasant Run Landfill to conduct the countywide hazardous household waste collection program and incorporate other recycling efforts and awareness into the program. - Program: Continue to provide education and assistance to citizens on potential environmental problems that may impact human health, including home health hazards such as mold, lead, and asbestos; indoor and outdoor air quality; solid and hazardous waste; and pest control. - Program: Work with local governments and aggregate producers to identify suitable areas with commercially viable sources of sand and gravel.
+Ideally, suitable areas should be located in sparsely

-- problems that may impact human health, including home health hazards such as mold, lead, and asbestos; indoor and outdoor air quality; solid and hazardous waste; and pest control. - ≠Program: Work with local governments and aggregate producers to identify suitable areas with commercially viable sources of sand and gravel.
-Ideally, suitable areas should be located in sparsely populated areas and not have significant surface natural resources.
-Exceptions may be considered for innovative mining methods that have minimal impacts on surrounding residents and land uses. - ✓ Program: Update the County Park and Open Space Plan, including updates from the regional natural areas and critical species habitat plan, to maintain eligibility for DNR Stewardship funding. - Program: Continue the development, enhancement, and management of recreational trail facilities to ensure connectivity of such facilities in Kenosha County including potential water trails, as illustrated in Map 61 and potential area-wide recreational bicycle trails, as illustrated in Map 63. - •• Program: Preserve and maintain structures with significant historical value owned by the County. - Program: Preserve and maintain sites owned by the County that have significant archaeological value.
+- populated areas and not have significant surface natural resources.
+Exceptions may be considered for innovative mining methods that have minimal impacts on surrounding residents and land uses. - Program: Update the County Park and Open Space Plan, including updates from the regional natural areas and critical species habitat plan, to maintain eligibility for DNR Stewardship funding. - Program: Continue the development, enhancement, and management of recreational trail facilities to ensure connectivity of such facilities in Kenosha County including potential water trails, as illustrated in Map 61 and potential area-wide recreational bicycle trails, as illustrated in Map 63. - •• Program: Preserve and maintain structures with significant historical value owned by the County. - •• Program: Preserve and maintain sites owned by the County that have significant archaeological value.